List of Abortion

 Survey of Anti-Choice Protesting Activity at Canadian

 Abortion Clinics.
-A new survey by the Abortion Rights
+(Oct 2010) A survey by the Abortion

-Coalition of Canada reveals that 64% of abortion clinics in
+Rights Coalition of Canada reveals that 64% of abortion

 Many agencies that counsel pregnant women are actually anti-abortion Christian ministries.
 Their main goal is to stop women from having abortions.
 Studies have shown that most of these agencies misinform and try to intimidate women out of having abortions.
 (Note: This is a brochure that can be printed and distributed - please print double-sided and tri-fold).